twajr/ckad-prep-notes/README.md

 ## SERVICES and NETWORKING
 Services are pretty straight forward, but there are lots of networking details in a k8s cluster.
 The curriculum only mentions network policies so you should understand that particular aspect of networking in good detail.

+### Services
+Services provide a persistent endpoint for a logical set of pods.
+This endpoint is typically used to expose a pods services externally.
+They are quite straight forward and quick to build and configure, so the concepts are more important than the 'speed' factor for the exam, IMO.
+There are several ways to expose a service as well as the underlying detail of using selectors to ultimately select the target pods of the service.

 ### 'Exposing' Ports for PODS
 By default pods can all inter-communicate via their internal IP address and port.
 Services are needed to expose services OUTSIDE of the cluster.
 So, it's important to understand the basic container spec for specifying the PORT a container will use.
 See below:
 ```